 Not quite as defensively suspect as Eboue on the opposite flank, but he still was careless, and left a few gaps in behind.
 Tested Cech with a long range drive.

 Missed the target with two shots and failed to provide the defence with any sort of protection before his early withdrawal in the first half.

 Gave the ball away a number of times, but won his fair share of free kicks in the second half, and improved admirably to break up the opposition's play.

 Came within inches of converting a golden chance, as he attacked Drogba's flick on but succeeded only in hitting the post.

-Won a few headers, particularly one that set up Selcuk's second half chance.
+Won a few headers, particularly one that set up Selcuk's second-half chance.
 A good target for the home side, but he suffered from a lack of support.

-Could have shown more authority off his line to get to the ball ahead of Chedjou, though he was clearly expecting Terry to deal with the ball.
+Could have shown more authority off his line to get to the ball ahead of Chedjou, though he was clearly expecting Terry to deal with the danger.
 Tipped away a Telles stinger late on.